warfare-plugins/social-warfare/readme.txt

 = Something isn't working as expected.
 How can I get support? =

-We have a growing archive of <a href="https://warfareplugins.com/support" rel="friend" title="Warfare Plugins Support">Support Articles</a> to help you address most questions and troubleshooting.
-If you wish to recieve email support, you will need a Premium license.
+We have a growing archive of <a href="https://warfareplugins.com/support/" rel="friend" title="Warfare Plugins Support">Support Articles</a> to help you address most questions and troubleshooting.
+If you wish to receive email support, you will need a Pro license.

 == Screenshots ==